“MORE OF THE STORY”

 Largely due to personal inconsiderate agendas, useless outsourcing, administration costs and more that can be re-directed to support over burdened families caring for the overwhelming needs of their loved ones in desperate need of assistance, the plight our current and future heroic Veterans face is disheartening.
 Actual red tape monthly costs to care for our Veterans are ASTOUNDING.
-Stated by a Veteran official privily; "This will save Government and taxpayers billions annually.
+Stated privily by a Veteran official briefed with details of the program; "This will save Government and taxpayers billions annually".